geoffrey/uber-dash-configurator/README.md

 uber-dash-configurator
 ===

-Utility to generate personalized `AWS Lambda` scripts to use within `AWS IoT` rules setup for `Amazon Dash button` new generation.
+Utility to generate personalized `AWS Lambda` scripts to use within `AWS IoT` rules setup for the `AWS IoT Button`.

 How does it works?
 ===

 Simply go to [the hosted version](https://uber-dash-configurator.herokuapp.com) and login with Uber.

 Follow the 4 simple steps in order to get your personalized runnable `AWS Lambda` script.